ramigs/ramigs.dev/src/site/posts/2019-11-01-creating-a-pull-request-on-github.md

 ## Fork the repository

-Sign-in to your GitHub account and fork the repository of the project you'd like to contribute to.
+Sign-in to your GitHub account and fork the repository of the project you'd like to contribute to:

 ![Fork the repository](/img/articles/2019-11-01-fork_repo.png)

-This creates a new repository copy, separate from the original codebase.
-This copy is owned by you and you can modify it as you please, it will not interfere with the original project.
+This creates a new repository copy, separate from the original codebase, owned by you.
+Modify it as you please, it will not interfere with the original project.

 ## Clone the repository

-Download a local version of the project, by cloning the repository you've forked.
+Download a local project codebase, by cloning the repository you've forked:

 ```bash
 git clone https://github.com/ramigs/JavaScript30-1.git